praveenVnktsh/EKF-SLAM/report.md

 | --- | --- | -- |
 | ![](code/results/0.25_0.1_0.1_0.01_0.8/plot.png) | ![](code/results/0.25_0.1_0.1_0.01_0.008/plot.png) |![](code/results/0.25_0.1_0.1_0.01_0.08/plot.png) |

-By increasing the variance in $\r$, we notice that we are much more uncertain about the exact distance of the landmark with respect to the robot.
+By increasing the variance in $r$, we notice that we are much more uncertain about the exact distance of the landmark with respect to the robot.
 We can see that the Gaussian distributions have a dominant axis along the direction of the line connecting the robot and the landmark, meaning that the uncertainty in the range measurement is much more than the uncertainty in the heading measurement.
 We notice the opposite effect when we scale the variance down.

 #### Part 3